Ford Focus Active hatchback review

 Ford Focus Active MPG & CO2

 Next to most crossovers, the Focus Active's hatchback origins and relatively low roofline bring inherent advantages when it comes to running costs.
-When equipped with a six-speed manual gearbox both versions of turbocharged 1.0-litre three-cylinder Ecoboost manage up to 52.3mpg.
-CO2 emissions are impressively low ranging from 120-125g/km, placing this model in the mid-range Benefit-in-Kind (BiK) banding for company-car drivers.
+When equipped with a six-speed manual gearbox the 1.0-litre three-cylinder Ecoboost manages 54.3mpg in mild-hybrid form.

-The Focus Active is offered with 1.5-litre and 2.0-litre diesel engines.
-They're more expensive to buy but could make sense if you have a high annual mileage, returning up to 57.6mpg - but it’s at its best on the motorway and should easily beat the petrol versions there for efficiency.
+The Focus Active is offered with a 1.5-litre diesel engine.
+It’s more expensive to buy but could make sense if you have a high annual mileage, returning up to 57.6mpg - but it’s at its best on the motorway and should easily beat the petrol versions there for efficiency.